OmniLayer/spec/README.md

 Once GoldCoins reach a value of 20 or the bet deadline passes, the bet winner gets 99.5% of the money at stake.
 The other 0.5% goes to the creator of the data stream.

-##Transferring coins (Future)

-We are not sure the "send to owners" message will be feasible, given that it potentially affects a huge number of balances.
-Consequently, it is currently in the "future transactions" bucket.
-It might become feasible if some kind of anti-spam fee is added to make sure this message is used sparingly.

 ## Distributed E-Commerce

 The Master Protocol allows for the buying and selling of physical goods in a sort of distributed classified ads system, with purchase money held in escrow by the protocol.
 Some might call this a "distributed e-bay", while the cynical might call it a "distributed silk road".
 Due to the potential for black-market uses of this feature, we encourage our users to know and follow the laws of their respective jurisdictions.